 To obtain a blue pass, the parent or legal guardian must in person or by telephone contact the attendance office to excuse and acknowledge the absence(s) expected.
 On school assembly days, students must obtain a blue pass before 10 a.m.

 Tardies Promptness to class is expected.
-Arriving to class late within 10 minutes is a tardy.
-After that, the student is marked absent.
-Tardies are entered and tracked administratively.
-Cumulative to each quarter, the first two (2) tardies, excused or unexcused, have no consequences outside of the class.
-Beginning with the third (3rd) tardy, consequences are as follows:
+Arriving to class after the bell is considered a tardy.
+Tardies are entered by teachers and tracked administratively.
+Cumulative to each quarter, the first three (3) tardies, excused or unexcused, have no consequences outside of the class.
+Beginning with the fourth (4th) tardy, consequences are as follows: